Skip to main content

 Some studies link MTHFR variants and elevated homocysteine to higher risks of miscarriage, neural tube defects, and preeclampsia, but the evidence is mixed.
 Standard prenatal vitamins should still contain folate, and many obstetricians now prefer methylfolate-containing prenatals for women with known variants.
 Always coordinate with your OB.

-Methylfolate is generally well tolerated, but it can cause "over-methylation" symptoms (anxiety, jitters, insomnia) if started too high too fast, especially in people with the variant.
+Methylfolate is generally well tolerated, but it can cause "over-methylation" symptoms (anxiety, jitters, insomnia) if started too high too fast, particularly in people with the variant.
 Starting at 400 to 800 mcg and titrating up slowly avoids most issues.
 Folic acid is fine for most people without the variant at standard doses.

 Deep-Dive Questions

 No, MTHFR variants are not a disease.
-They are common genetic differences (about 40 percent of the population carries at least one copy).
+They are common genetic differences (about 40% of the population carries at least one copy).
 The variant becomes clinically meaningful when it is paired with high stress, poor diet, low B-vitamin intake, or chronic illness.
 Many people with the variant live perfectly well without ever needing intervention.

-C677T causes a more significant slowdown of the MTHFR enzyme (about 30 to 70 percent reduction in function depending on whether you have one or two copies).
+C677T causes a more significant slowdown of the MTHFR enzyme (about 30 to 70% reduction in function depending on whether you have one or two copies).
 A1298C causes a milder slowdown.
 Carrying both (compound heterozygous) is similar in impact to one C677T copy.
 The protocol is the same in principle, with dose adjusted to severity.

-Eating leafy greens, beans, asparagus, and avocado helps, but most people with significant MTHFR variants need supplemental methylfolate to fully restore the pathway, especially during stress, pregnancy, or illness.
+Eating leafy greens, beans, asparagus, and avocado helps, but most people with significant MTHFR variants need supplemental methylfolate to fully restore the pathway, particularly during stress, pregnancy, or illness.
 Diet is the foundation.
 Supplements close the gap.

 If you have a known MTHFR variant and you are pregnant or planning to be, methylfolate-containing prenatals are usually preferred over folic acid versions.
 Several mainstream prenatals now use methylfolate for this reason.
 Always coordinate with your OB so they can support the right monitoring during pregnancy.